mr-mahmood/handwrite-alphabet-predict-tool/README.md

 ***
 # Attention⚠️
 * ### The training scripts and dataset are not included in the repository because of file size Limitation in github.
+* ### All images that model is trained base on them are 28X28 pixcels with gray scale.
 * ### Contributions are welcome!
 Please fork the repository and submit a pull request.